MarckBoge/MechaCar_Statistical_Analysis/README.md

     The null hypothesis and alternative hypothesis for this proposed study are as follows:

-      null hypothesis: MechaCar would have high performance rating and would out shine competitors.
+      Null Hypothesis: MechaCar would have high performance rating and would out shine competitors.

-      alternative hypothesis: MechaCar would not have high performance rating and would not out shine competitors.
+      Alternative Hypothesis: MechaCar would not have high performance rating and would not out shine competitors.

   * What statistical test would you use to test the hypothesis?
 And why?

+    I would use an ANOVA test to complete this analysis of the metrics.

   * What data is needed to run the statistical test?

+    I would need city or highway fuel, over all handling and horsepower data from MechaCar and its competition.
+From the same amount of vehicles in the same vehicle classes.